sharovatov/teamlead/speaking_club_en.md

 My thesis is that **people who don’t understand the value of the work and their impact on delivering this value, are much less happy and therefore (as studies prove) much less productive**.

+How can we mediate this?

+There are two huge areas exploring the ways to deal with this issue — [Narrative psychology](https://en.wikipedia.org/wiki/Narrative_psychology) and [Drama therapy](https://en.wikipedia.org/wiki/Drama_therapy).

+Both use storytelling and acting — essentially a dialogue with the audience as a way of self-fulfilment and self-actualisation.

 Here’s what we offer: